pbearc/intuition/README.md

 # iNTUition (team 48) (transformasi)

+This is our submission to NTU's iNTUition 2025 hackathon.

+Our chosen track is to leverage AI agent to help companies ease the process of introducing new technologies to employees.

-This repo contains 2 main folders, 1 for change manager, 1 for the average view point of employees.
+This repo contains 2 main folders, 1 meant for change manager, the other meant for average employees.

-The aim of this project is to focus on "awareness" from **AKDAR** framework, that is, let employees be aware of the new technologies available.
+The aim of this project is to focus on "awareness" element from **AKDAR** framework, that is, let employees be aware of the new technologies available.

 ## Demo Videos